Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 Well, not nothing, he has the thoughts in his head.
 In his imagination, he creates a man or woman and then he tries to see their face.
 He’ll make the character old or young, fat or thin, and fill in the gaps with a written description.
 Then he’ll start on a personal history of who his family was and whether he came from a rich, middle class, or poor background.

-Part of what makes a character a character is the economical means of earning a buck.
+Part of what makes a character a character is their means of earning a buck.
 What does he do for a living?
 Is he smart of stupid?
 Or does he even need to work at all?

 Here we have the life styles of the rich and metahuman.

-The DC Universe has a class of super-rich characters who have unimaginable wealth.
+The DC Universe has a class of characters who have unimaginable wealth.
 Some have old money.
-Some have gotten their resources through ill-gotten gains.
+Some have ill-gotten gains.
 Others made their money from being really smart and inventing things.
-In any event, you need to know about them because having a lot of money in any universe makes you a major player where you can make anything happen with enough cash.
+In any event, you need to know about them because having a lot of money in any universe makes you a major player where you can make anything happen.

 We’re going to start with the most obvious and probably the richest.